-- Hierarchical to:

-Dependencies:No other components

-FDP_ACC.1 Subset access control; fulfilled by FDP_ACC.1/TRM

-FMT_MSA.3 Static attribute initializationFDP_ACF.1.1The TSF shall enforce the Access Control SFP to objects based on the following:
+FDP_ACF.1.1 /TRM The TSF shall enforce the Access Control SFP to objects based on the following:

-- /TRM 1.
-Subjects:
+1. Subjects:

 - a.
 Terminal,

 - b.
 BIS-PACE

 - c.
 Extended Inspection System,

 - 2. Objects:

 - a. data in EF.DG1, EF.DG2 and EF.DG5 to EF.DG16, EF.COM and EF.SOD of the logical travel document

 - b. data in EF.DG3 of the logical travel document

 - c. data in EF.DG4 of the logical travel document

 - d.
 All TOE intrinsic secret cryptographic keys stored in the travel document

 - 3. Security attributes:

 - a.
-PACE authentication .
+PACE authentication,

 - b.
 Terminal Authentication v.1

 - c.
 Authorization of the Terminal.

-FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:A BIS-PACE is allowed to read data objects from FDP_ACF.1.1/TRM according to [ICAO-TR-SAC],after a successful PACE authentication as required by FIA_UAU.1/PACE.
+FDP_ACF.1.2 /TRM The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: A BIS-PACE is allowed to read data objects from FDP_ACF.1.1/TRM according to [ICAO-TR-SAC], after a successful PACE authentication as required by FIA_UAU.1/PACE.

-FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none.
+FDP_ACF.1.3 /TRM The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none.

-FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules:
+FDP_ACF.1.4 /TRM The TSF shall explicitly deny access of subjects to objects based on the following additional rules:

 - 1. Any terminal being not authenticated as PACE authenticated BIS-PACE is not allowed to read, to write, to modify, to use any User Data stored on the travel document. - 2.
 Terminals not using secure messaging are not allowed to read, to write, to modify, to use any data stored on the travel document. - 3.
-Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP_ACF.1.1/TRM. - 4.
-Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 4 (Iris) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2c) of FDP_ACF.1.1/TRM. - 5.
+Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP_ACF.1.1/TRM.

+- 4. Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 4 (Iris) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2c) of FDP_ACF.1.1/TRM. - 5.
 Nobody is allowed to read the data objects 2d) of FDP_ACF.1.1/TRM. - 6.
 Terminals authenticated as CVCA or as DV are not allowed to read data in the EF.DG3 and EF.DG4